 Another feature you’ll want to look out for is a statistics setting.
 This feature is especially useful if you’re planning on taking A-Level Maths at college, but it can also be useful at GCSE level.

 The best feature you can have, however, is a feature that solves equations for you.
 This feature can be found on one of the calculators in this list (funnily enough, it also happens to be the best calculator).

 Be careful that you don’t buy a programmable calculator though.
-These calculators aren’t allowed in any maths exams, and could get you disqualified if examiners find you using one.
+These calculators are not allowed in any maths exams and could get you disqualified if examiners find you using one.